DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 ##If you have a TP-Link or D-Link router

 If you have a TP-Link or D-Link router, you can reset your router and insert another SIM card at any time.
 If you choose to do this before 31 July 2021, your router will no longer receive data from DfE.

-Using another SIM card will remove the content filters.
+Resetting the router will remove the content filters.
 Read our [safeguarding guidance](devices/safeguarding-for-device-users) and information for parents and carers on [keeping children safe online](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online).

 ### Before you start